raulraja/github4s/microsite/docs/repository.md

 You can list commits using `listCommits`, it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `SHA` or branch to start listing commits from.
-Default: the repository’s default branch (usually `master`).
+Default: the repository’s default branch (usually `main`).
 - `path`: Only commits containing this file path will be returned.
 - `author`: GitHub login or email address by which to filter by commit author.
 - `since`: Only commits after this date will be returned.
 Format: "YYYY-MM-DDTHH:MM:SSZ".